-Still in Forte's Explorer view, select the Server class in $H:\rds408\corba\count\java_server$, right-click, then Execute.
+Still in Sun ONE Studio's File Explorer view, select the Server class in H:\rdcs423\corba\count\java_server, right-click, then Execute.
 Wait for the Server to indicate that it has started ok, and then restore the Explorer view by clicking on the Editing tab, select the Client class, and then right click and Execute.
 You can observe execution messages from both the client and server in the Output Window, by selecting the appropriate I/O tab.